AwaleSagar/Py_Audio/README.md

 - Converting audio file to a numpy array.
 - Reversing array by using python list functions.
 - Packing reversed array back to wav file :)

+## New functions to be worked on -
+ - Using Audio Files with a Spectrum Analyzer tool
+ - Use BandPass filer to capture FFT frequency in wav Audio